Please note:

 Students complete normal Simon Fraser University enrollment procedures before commencing studies in any term of the professional development program.

-Those with valid reasons may be given permission by the director of Professional Programs to interrupt their program.
-A formal request must be submitted in writing to the director, Professional Programs.
+Those with valid reasons may be given permission by the Director of Professional Programs to interrupt their program.
+A formal request must be submitted in writing to the Director, Professional Programs.
 A program interruption requested by a student may normally last no longer than two years.

-Students who indicate their intention to undertake a given PDP term and then do not honour this commitment are considered to have withdrawn from the program.
+Students who indicate their intention to undertake a given term and then do not honour this commitment are considered to have withdrawn from the program.
 Permission to re-enter is not given automatically.

 Readmission